 Recent studies have proposed a so called global warming hiatus due to an increase in the background stratospheric sulfate aerosol layer.
 (Solomon et al., 2011; Haywood et al., 2014; Fyfe et al., 2013).
 The increase in stratospheric aerosol over the last decade is believed to be caused by a series of small-scale tropical volcanos (Hofmann et al., 2009).
 Stratospheric aerosols cause a cooling effect by scattering incoming irradiance and has an important radiative effect on the climate of the planet which depends on the concentration and particle size distribution (Kiehl and Briegleb, 1993; Stocker et al., 2013).

 Aerosols have been monitored on a global scale for decades from instruments on satellites such as the SAGE missions (Russell and McCormick, 1989; Thomason and Taha, 2003), OSIRIS (Llewellyn et al., 2004), SCIAMACHY (Bovensmann et al., 1999), and CALIPSO (Winker et al., 2007).
 The first satellite aerosol profiles were from limb sounding solar occultation measurements, including the SAGE missions, and have provided a robust and reliable method to retrieve aerosol by directly measuring the optical depth.
 However, occultation is limited to the number of measurements per day due the necessity of a sunrise or sunset event limiting daily coverage.
-Limb scatter measurements, from OSIRIS and SCIAMACHY, have better coverage by only requiring the sunlit atmosphere but the retrievals of aerosol is computationally heavy compared to occultation.
+Limb scatter measurements, such as from OSIRIS and SCIAMACHY, have better coverage by only requiring the sunlit atmosphere but the retrievals of aerosol is computationally heavy compared to occultation.
 The combination of the datasets have been used to create long merge time series depicting the evolution of the stratospheric aerosol layer (Rieger et al., 2015; Ridley et al., 2014) .

-OSIRIS, SCIAMACHY, and OMPS (Rault and Loughman, 2013) measure radiance from the limb and use inversion techniques to determine aerosol profiles (Bourassa et al., 2012b; Ernst et al., 2012).
+OSIRIS, SCIAMACHY, and OMPS measure radiance from the limb and use inversion techniques to determine aerosol profiles (Bourassa et al., 2012b; Ernst et al., 2012, Rault and Loughman, 2013).
+It should be noted that currently none of these retrievals account for any polarization sensitivity in their respective measurements.
 Future instruments with the capability to measure aerosol from the limb have been proposed including the Belgium instrument Atmospheric Limb Tracker for the Investigation of the Upcoming Stratosphere (ALTIUS) (Dekemper et al., 2012) and the Aerosol Limb Imager (ALI), a Canadian endeavour (Elash et al., 2015).
 Both instruments use acousto-optic tunable filters to select the measured wavelength but can only measure a linear polarized signal, whereas previous limb scatter instruments have used scalar measurements to perform the inversion.
 It is largely unknown what the effect of measuring polarization will be on limb scatter aerosol retrievals despite the substantial effort already performed on the development of these instruments.
 In this work we perform an analysis on simulated polarized measurements and determine which linear polarization and geometries have the largest sensitivities to aerosol, and how those polarized measurements affect the accuracy and precision of the retrieved aerosol product.
 Furthermore, a brief comparison between the scalar and vector models will be performed for verification of the use of the scalar model for scalar retrievals.

 2 Model and Scenarios and Aerosol Sensitivity